Lecture Notes in Cosmology: The Scalar-Vector-Tensor decomposition

 defined as follows:

-Basically, one builds a vector by taking the divergence of $\chi_{ij}$ and then applies Helmholtz theorem to it.
-This implies that the longitudinal and the orthogonal parts can be further decomposed in the same spirit of Eq.~\eqref{vdec} in the following way:
+The strategy is as follows: one builds a vector by taking the divergence of $\chi_{ij}$ and then applies the Helmholtz theorem to it.
+This implies that the longitudinal and the orthogonal parts can be further decomposed in the same spirit as Eq.~\eqref{vdec} in the following way: